oahull0112/ESIFHPC4/IOR/README.md

 See example build script used to build IOR on Kestrel, `kestrel-example-build-script.sh`

-These tests require MPI and parallel HDF5.
+These tests require MPI and HDF5.

 ## Run Definitions and Requirements